 - Please arrange for people to come on time as the priest regularly will have another engagement/ceremony following on.

-- Generally, the child is dressed in a Ceremonial Christening shawl.
+- Generally, the child is dressed in a Christening Gown or White Garment.

 - In Salthill parish, we have no “baptism fee” for active parishioners, whom it is presumed contribute to the upkeep of the church throughout the year.

 - For people living outside the parish, a contribution towards church upkeep is appreciated.

 Your Child's Baptism

 Your child’s baptism is a time of celebration and joy

 Naturally, you want the best for your child.
 We want to help you plan and prepare for the Baptism in the best possible way.

 An Important Question…